juliogomez/netdevops/README.md

 (pyats) /pyats # cd examples/basic
 ```

 There you will find the `basic_example_script.py` python script file that defines a very simple _Test Case_.
-It includes quite some python code for all the sections mentioned before, but actually not doing much (in fact only logging)... so it is a good starting point as a template to develop your own test cases.
+It includes quite some python code for all the sections mentioned before, but actually not doing much (in fact only logging), so it is a good starting point as a template to develop your own test cases.

 ```
 (pyats) /pyats/examples/basic# cat basic_example_script.py